 - Incubate at 37°C, 5% CO2 until the cells have properly spread (2-4h).

 - Once cell spreading has occurred, add 300μl of culture medium into the medium reservoirs.
-Add H2O to the evaporation reservoirs, cover
+Add H2O to the evaporation reservoirs and cover.

 Before setting the flow up: